open-formulieren/open-forms/docs/developers/plugins/authentication_plugins.rst

 Public Python API
 =================

-Authentication plugins should inherit from the base plugin.
+Authentication plugins must inherit from the base plugin.

-Plugins that use the OpenID Connect (OIDC) protocol should inherit from the generic OIDC plugin (which, in turn, inherits from the base plugin).
+Plugins that use the OpenID Connect (OIDC) protocol should inherit from the OIDC plugin base :class:`openforms.contrib.auth_oidc.plugin.OIDCAuthentication`.

 **Plugin base API**